Battle of Kamdesh: Terrain

 The Kamdesh village and most of Nuristan is located in the Hindu Kush.
 This is a lofty mountain range characterized by steep slopes of enormous granite boulders separated by fast moving rivers in deep narrow valleys.
-The climate of the area has hot summers, a monsoon season in the summer, and cold winters of ice and snow extending down into the valleys.
+The climate of the area has hot summers, including a monsoon season, and cold winters of ice and snow extending down into the valleys.
 The combination of volatile weather and rugged mountains make any kind of travel and life in general difficult and challenging.
 American military operations in Kamdesh were affected as soon as units began gathering for deployment in the area.

 Operation Deep Strike began on May 5, 2006.
 This was a re-deployment from the Cowkay and Korangal Valleys to Kamdesh.
 The pick up zone for Able Troop 2nd Platoon was called PZ Reds, located on the side of an 8,000-foot mountain.
 It was nicknamed "Heart Attack Ridge" due to its steep slope and obstacles hazardous to low-flying aircraft.

-While attempting the pickup, a Chinook transport helicopter crashed in the darkness at 10:09 PM when the rear rotor hit a tree, and the helicopter slid down the slope and over a cliff, exploding in flames and killing all the crew and passengers.
+While attempting the pickup, a Chinook transport helicopter crashed in the darkness at 10:09 pm when the rear rotor hit a tree, and the helicopter slid down the slope and over a cliff, exploding in flames and killing all the crew and passengers.
 There was an element of ABLE Troop 3-71 CAV 2nd Platoon still left on the PZ after the crash that worked relentlessly to recover the bodies of their 10 comrades and destroy sensitive equipment in the wreckage.

 After marching into the proposed site for the Kamdesh provincial outpost, Captain Michael and Cherokee Company's second platoon were confronted by a large boulder in the middle of the site that made landing a helicopter in the PRT site impossible.
 The rock could not be demolished without raining fragments into the town of Urmul across the Landay-Sin river.
 The landing zone was placed on the other side of the river on a rocky peninsula jutting into the river near Urmul.
 This separation of the landing zone, and the fact that the site was surrounded by mountains on three sides made the site unappealing because of the difficulty of mounting an effective defense.